mehulagg/gitlab/doc/administration/troubleshooting/linux_cheat_sheet.md

 # Curl headers with redirect
 curl --head --location "https://example.com"

-# Test if a host is reachable on the network
+# Test if a host is reachable on the network. `ping6` works on IPv6 networks.
 ping example.com

-# Show the route taken to a host
+# Show the route taken to a host. `traceroute6` works on IPv6 networks.
 traceroute example.com
 mtr example.com